Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 ### Network Topology

-Additionally, we present using this example, how this topology could be defined using the NetworkTopology CRD, using the metrics from L2S-M.
+Additionally, we present using this example, how this topology could be defined using the NetworkTopology CRD, using the link performance metrics of L2S-M.

 ```yaml
 apiVersion: qos-scheduler.siemens.com/v1alpha1